Index of refraction, Rayleigh scattering length, and Sellmeier coefficients in solid and liquid argon and xenon: Rayleigh Scattering Length Calculation Dependence on Index of Refraction

+The Sellmeier dispersion relation for liquids and solids at constant temperature and density \cite{Born:1999A, Schi:1990A}, is used to wavelength $\lambda$ to the index of refraction $n$.
+This relation is

-In this case $a_0$ is a Sellmeier coefficient that accounts for the effect of UV resonances not included in the sum and $a_i$ are the Sellmeier coefficients that correspond with the $i^{th}$ resonances.
-The Sellmeier dispersion equation was derived from the Lorentz-Lorenz equation and the components are experimentally determined for different materials \cite{Born:1999A, Schi:1990A}.
-(This derivation is done explicitly in \cite{Born:1999A} and \cite{Schi:1990A}).
-The data from Sinnock and Smith was fit using the first UV and IR resonance wavelength for each element.
-The wavelengths of their data fall between the surrounding resonance peaks listed in table \ref{tab:ArXeKrResonanceWL}, so we used the following fit equation
+In this case $a_0$ is a Sellmeier coefficient that accounts for the effect of UV resonances not included in the sum and $a_i$ are the Sellmeier coefficients that correspond with the resonances, occurring at wavelength $\lambda_i$.
+The Sellmeier dispersion equation was derived from the Lorentz-Lorenz equation \cite{Loren:1880A, Land:1960} and the coefficients ($a_0$, $a_i$) are experimentally determined for a given medium.
+The scintillation wavelength of argon and xenon is between the UV and IR resonance peaks (shown in Table~\ref{tab:ArXeKrResonanceWL}), thus the following equation is sufficient for fitting the coefficients in the range of wavelengths around the scintillation wavelength around the scintillation wavelength,

 where $\lambda_{UV}$ corresponds to the closest or first UV resonance and $\lambda_{IR}$ corresponds to the closest or first IR resonance.